Standard 6 of the Care Certificate deals with all forms of Communication.

 The example from my place of work I have chosen is:

-I work with an individual that is able to converse verbally from day-to-day but has difficulty telling staff if something is bothering him or upsetting him.
-This appears to be due to shyness, not knowing how to initiate this kind of conversation and a difficulty in communicating verbally when he is in a heightened emotional state.
+I work with an individual that can converse verbally day to day but has difficulty telling staff if something is bothering him or upsetting him.
+This appears to be due to shyness, not knowing how to initiate this kind of conversation and difficulty in communicating verbally when he is in a heightened emotional state.
 The individual has Fragile X syndrome, which results in a moderate learning disability and ASD.